-The report, which is also valid for Libra rising and Moon, includes an 89-minute audio session with a full transcript, and your extended sign description.
+The report, which is also valid for Libra rising and Moon, includes an 89-minute audio session and your extended sign description.

 - Your 2020-21 Astrology Studio

 - Article by Eric: It’s All in the Houses

 Video Introduction to the Libra Astrology Studio 2021-22: